-- III d (6).
+III d (6).
 The duties of the Treasurer are to disburse Student Activity funds as provided by this constitution and as authorized by the Student Council or Student Body and in accordance with the written policy of the council.
 The Treasurer shall keep accurate records.
-The Treasurer shall make reports at regular meetings of the Council concerning the financial position of the Student Body. - III d (7).
+The Treasurer shall make reports at regular meetings of the Council concerning the financial position of the Student Body.
+The Treasurer shall be responsible for preparing a written reconciliation of the Student Body's bank checking account and such reconciliation report shall accompany the statement of financial position of the Student Body and be presented to and reviewed and accepted by the Student Council at each of its regularly scheduled meetings throughout the academic year.

+III d (7).
 The duties of the Secretary are to keep a permanent record of the proceedings of the Student Body meetings and Council, and to have charge of their official correspondence.
 The Secretary will forward a draft of the minutes to the Convener with copies to all representatives for review/approval.
-Once approved, the Convener will post minutes of Student Council meetings in a timely manner so to inform the Student Body. - III d (8).
-As deemed appropriate, the Student Council will appoint one or more of its members to the Standing Committees described in Article IV or to committees otherwise needed to assist in carrying out the desires of the Student Council or the Student Body. - III d (9) All representatives will serve as ex-officio members of the Community Life and Worship Committee of SSW. - III d (10).
+Once approved, the Convener will post minutes of Student Council meetings in a timely manner so to inform the Student Body.

+III d (8).
+As deemed appropriate, the Student Council will appoint one or more of its members to the Standing Committees described in Article IV or to committees otherwise needed to assist in carrying out the desires of the Student Council or the Student Body.

+III d (9) All representatives will serve as ex-officio members of the Community Life and Worship Committee of SSW.

+III d (10).
 At the request of the Dean or Academic Dean, members of the Student Council will make recommendations for student appointments to faculty committees.